input-output-hk/iogx/doc/api.md

 # shell.nix
 { repoRoot, inputs, pkgs, lib, system }: lib.iogx.mkShell {
-  tools.nixpkgs-fmt = repoRoot.nix.patched-nixpkgs-fmt;
+  tools.nixfmt-classic = repoRoot.nix.patched-nixfmt-classic;
 }

 ```

-A package that provides the `nixpkgs-fmt` executable.
+A package that provides the `nixfmt-classic` executable.

 If unset or `null`, the most recent version available will be used.